sonic-net/SONiC/doc/nat/nat_design_spec.md

 NAT/NAPT is performed when packets matching the configured NAT ACLs cross between different zones.
 The source zone of a packet is determined by the zone of the interface on which the packet came on.
 And the destination zone of the packet is determined by the zone of the L3 next-hop interface from the L3 route lookup of the destination.

-Currently only 2 zones are supported, which correspond to the inside interface and the outside interface.
+Currently only 2 zones are supported, which correspond to the inside interfaces and the outside interfaces.

 Any inbound traffic ingressing on the outside interface that is L3 forwarded on to the inside interface, is configured by user via Static NAT/NAPT entries to be DNAT translated.
 Any outbound traffic ingressing on the inside interface is configured to be dynamically SNAT translated.